JacksonDam/PopSilicon/README.md

 current macOS APIs.
 It ships as two products built from the same runtime:

 - **PeggleSilicon** for Peggle Deluxe 1.0.5 and Peggle Nights 1.0.4.
 - **BejeweledSilicon** for Bejeweled 3 1.1.12.
-This is the newest: the Classic mode is played through regularly, the other modes less so.
+This is the newest version, and Classic mode has been playtested, but there may still be bugs especially in other modes.

 A single loader serves all three titles; it detects which game an image is and applies the right profile.